opendocsg/slw-judgments-backfill/2013_SGHC_273/report.md

  (b) The second step was the Setting Aside and Stay Application.

-13     As regards Zoom’s 1st EOT Defence Application, each side referred to the decision of the Court of Appeal in _Carona Holdings Pte Ltd and others v Go Go Delic ac y Pte Ltd_ [2008] 4 SLR(R) 460 (“ _Carona_ ”) to support its position.
+13     As regards Zoom’s 1st EOT Defence Application, each side referred to the decision of the Court of Appeal in _Carona Holdings Pte Ltd and others v Go Go Delic ac y Pte Ltd_ <span class="citation">[2008] 4 SLR(R) 460</span> (“ _Carona_ ”) to support its position.

 14     In _Carona_ , a question arose as to whether an application for an extension of time to file a